cjstoddard/Clockworkpi-uConsole/README.md

 6. Setup Firewall

 If you are going to be using your uConsole in public places, you will want to take some steps to secure it from bad actors.
-If you have not installed ufw yet, do so now with "apt install ufw".
 Before you enable the firewall, you will want to allow ssh connections through your firewall so you can connect to it remotely.

+    apt install ufw
     sudo ufw allow ssh
     sudo ufw enable